 The Supervisory Board is the governing body that supervise remunerations.

-In 2015 there were five meetings of the Supervisory Board.
-During the meeting held on 26 June 2015 the Policy in respect of persons having significant influence on the risk profile of the Bank and the Policy of identification of employees having significant influence on the Bank's risk profile were approved.
-The Bank did not use services of an external consultant while establishing the abovementioned Policies.
+In 2016 there were three meetings of the Supervisory Board.

+The Bank did not use services of an external consultant while establishing "Policy for remuneration of persons having significant influence on the risk profile of mBank Hipoteczny S.A." and "Policy of identification of employees having significant influence on the bank's risk profile."